zwang695/alexa-skills-list/skills/B01B5G99CC/README.md

 To use the Domino's Pizza skill, try saying...

-* *Alexa, open Domino?s*
+* *Alexa, open Domino’s*

-* *Alexa, open Domino?s and place my Easy Order*
+* *Alexa, open Domino’s and place my Easy Order*

-* *Alexa, ask Domino?s to track my order*
+* *Alexa, ask Domino’s to track my order*

-Alexa is making ordering your Domino?s favorites even easier.
-With the Domino?s skill, Alexa can place your Easy Order or your most recent order.
-Or, you can ask Alexa for your order?s status with Domino?s Tracker?.
+Alexa is making ordering your Domino’s favorites even easier.
+With the Domino’s skill, Alexa can place your Easy Order or your most recent order.
+Or, you can ask Alexa for your order’s status with Domino’s Tracker®.

-To place an order with Alexa, you?ll need a Domino?s Pizza Profile.
-If you don?t have a Pizza Profile, set one up at www.dominos.com.
-You?ll also need an Easy Order or a recent order saved within your Pizza Profile.
-Once you?ve placed your order, you can ask Alexa for Domino?s Tracker? updates at each stage, from the time it?s placed to when it?s ready for delivery or pickup.
+To place an order with Alexa, you’ll need a Domino’s Pizza Profile.
+If you don’t have a Pizza Profile, set one up at www.dominos.com.
+You’ll also need an Easy Order or a recent order saved within your Pizza Profile.
+Once you’ve placed your order, you can ask Alexa for Domino’s Tracker® updates at each stage, from the time it’s placed to when it’s ready for delivery or pickup.
 Alexa will simply use the phone number saved in your Pizza Profile.
-If you just want to track your carryout or delivery order from Domino?s, enter the phone number you used with a recent order into the app.
+If you just want to track your carryout or delivery order from Domino’s, enter the phone number you used with a recent order into the app.
 Alexa will give you the current status of your order whenever you ask.

-To get started, just say ?Alexa, open Domino?s.?
-Alexa will connect you to Domino?s and get you ordering and tracking in no time.
+To get started, just say “Alexa, open Domino’s.”
+Alexa will connect you to Domino’s and get you ordering and tracking in no time.

-Learn more about Echo ordering and all the newest ways to order Domino?s at http://anyware.dominos.com/.
+Learn more about Echo ordering and all the newest ways to order Domino’s at http://anyware.dominos.com/.

 ***